Real-Dev-Squad/docs/docs/New User Guide/README.md

 1. **Approval from Project Lead:**

-   - If you found a bug, need an update, or have an idea, get approval from Ankush, Tejas, or Prakash.
+   - If you found a bug, need an update, or have an idea, get approval from Ankush.
    - If you're unsure or idle, let them know you are ready for a task.

 2. **Create a GitHub Issue:**

    - If the task is not created, create a new GitHub issue with a clear title and description.

-3. **Add to Status Page:**
+3. **Create a TCR(Task creation request)**

    - Visit the [Status Page](https://status.realdevsquad.com/issues).
    - Click on the 'Issues' tab and paste the GitHub issue title, then press 'Submit'.